 Figure 3 • Code Shadowing - Multi-Stage Boot Process Demo Block Diagram

 The MDDR is configured for LPDDR to operate at 166 MHz.
-"Appendix: LPDDR Configurations" on page 22 show the LPDDR configuration settings.
+Appendix A: LPDDR Configurations show the LPDDR configuration settings.
 The DDR is configured before executing the main application code.